SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 ## What is a Catalog item?

 The content available in the Catalog module has always been provided by Skyline Communications.
 We have been using this module initially to share our connectors with all of our users.
-In a later stage, we have been adding app packages, Automation scripts and visual overviews.
+In a later stage, we have been adding [Application packages](xref:ApplicationPackages), Automation scripts and visual overviews.
 All of these items are called "Catalog items".

 As more and more users create their own customized solutions on top of the DataMiner software, we want to allow them to register their solutions to the Catalog as well.
-This will enable our users to easily manage the solutions and packages they have created, distribute them among the different teams within their organization and even share them with other organizations.
+This will enable our users to easily manage the solutions and packages they have created and distribute them among the different teams within their organization.
+In the future, users will also be able to share their packages with different organizations or make them available on the catalog for everyone to use.

 ## Private Catalog items